savonet/liquidsoap/doc/content/faq.md

 its output to icecast (which again is sensitive to network lags).
 For more details on those techniques, read about [clocks](clocks.html).

-### Unable to decode ``file'' as {audio=2;video=0;midi=0}!
+### Unable to decode ``file'' as {audio=pcm;video=none;midi=none}!

 This log message informs you that liquidsoap failed to decode a file, not necessarily because it cannot handle the file, but also possibly because the file does not contain the expected media type.
-For example, if video is expected, an audio file will be rejected.
+For example, if audio and video is expected, an audio file with no video will be rejected.

-The case of mono files is often surprising.
-Since liquidsoap does not implicitly convert between media formats, input files must be stereo if the output expects stereo data.
-As a result, people often get this error message on files which they expected to play correctly.
-The simple way to fix this is to use the `audio_to_stereo()` operator to allow any kind of audio on its input, and produce stereo as expected on its output.
+Liquidsoap is also able to convert audio channels in most situations.
+Typically, if stereo data is expected but the file contains mono audio, liquidsoap will use the single audio channel as both left and right channels.

 ### Exceptions